The Lean Startup by E. Ries, summary & review

 Idea № 1.
 Two ways to fail and how to avoid them

 The reason why predictions, calculations, business plans and models do not help is because startups require non-traditional approach to business development.
+The approach of validated learning.
 Startups exist in an environment of uncertainty and you need to avoid massive expenses during its early stages.
 Check every supposition, adjust if necessary.
 You have to be flexible and reactive.
 That’s the fundamental idea behind “Lean Startup”.

 Two major failure reasons: